jmettraux/rufus-scheduler/README.md

 ### kill

-Kills all the currently running threads hosting runs of this Job instance.
+Interrupts all the work threads currently running for this job instance.
+They discard their work and are free for their next run (of whatever job).

-Nota bene: this doesn't unschedule the Job instance.
+Note: this doesn't unschedule the Job instance.

+Note: if the job is pooled for another run, a free work thread will probably pick up that next run and the job will appear as running again.
+You'd have to unschedule and kill to make sure the job doesn't run again.

 ### running?